combinatrix-ai/ask.sh/README.md

 ## Multiturn Conversations with AI in Your Terminal

-By understanding the context of your terminal, `ai.sh` is not just about asking questions and receiving answers; it's about engaging in an insightful dialogue that spans multiple turns.
+By understanding the context of your terminal, `ask.sh` is not just about asking questions and receiving answers; it's about engaging in an insightful dialogue that spans multiple turns.
 Here's a peek into what that might look like:

 ```
 ❯ git init
-Reinitialized existing Git repository in /Users/yotaro/projects/llm-demo/ai.sh/.git/
+Reinitialized existing Git repository in /path/to/ask.sh/.git/
 ```

 Do you know what exactly happen when you `git init` again?
 Let's ask: